 Shred Kids' Cancer is a charity that lets kids try and do something for these other kids who are suffering and we try to do it through the power of music.
 Its a way to make kids who have cancer know that we are here for them and show them we care and give them strength.

-For the past eight years, our ongoing events are fundraisers with music infused in each event.
+For the past nine years, our ongoing events are fundraisers with music infused in each event.

 Shredfest: kids battle cancer with a battle of the kid bands